TommasoBelluzzo/StrataXL/README.md

    * Interest Rate Swaps
    * Term Deposits

-The spreadsheet `StrataXL-Template.xlsm` can be used as a starting point for creating brand new StrataXL scripts from scratch
+The spreadsheet `StrataXL-Template.xlsm` can be used as a starting point for creating brand new StrataXL scripts from scratch.